Situational Anxiety Disorder

 Obsessive-Compulsive Disorder (OCD) is characterized by recurrent thoughts and behaviors an individual feels they must follow through with to avoid harm or consequences.
 People with OCD will complete things like daily rituals and have other unwanted thoughts that will interfere with their daily life and cause excessive stress.

 Phobia is characterized by an intense fear of a specific situation or object that can lead to avoidance behaviors.
 An individual with a phobia fears something irrational that will most likely not impact their life, although their phobias will, as this is one of the most common types of anxiety disorders.
 For example, one may be afraid of heights, small spaces, insects, or social situations.

 Social phobia is characterized by excessive self-consciousness in social settings.
-This overwhelming anxiety experienced in everyday social situations may contribute to a fear of certain situations such as speaking or eating in front of others.
+This overwhelming social anxiety experienced in everyday social situations may contribute to a fear of certain situations such as speaking or eating in front of others.
 For others, it can be more severe, and they might experience it almost anytime they are around others.

 What is situational anxiety?

 Situational anxiety is a type of anxiety that occurs in response to a specific situation.
 Situational anxiety is highly common and, in many cases, it is normal, as it can occur in response to things like public speaking or a job interview.

 While situational anxiety is not recognized as a distinct anxiety disorder, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), if an individual’s symptoms interfere enough with their daily life, they may meet the criteria for phobia.

 What are the symptoms of situational anxiety?

 Situational anxiety symptoms are similar to those of general anxiety disorder but can be caused by different situations, settings, or experiences.
 The important distinction to remember is that generalized anxiety disorder involves a constant state of general worry rather than worry or fear over a specific situation.